waynesohot/testdocs/docs/tutorial/Soccer/desync.md

 Add the highlighted code to the `SoccerFrameSyncEngineController`.
 You are going to verify the positions of the Ball and the Cars using the `FrameSyncChecksum` API.
 Also, you are going to stop the `FrameSyncEngine` on desync.

+Drag the ball and the cars to the checksum fields in the inspector.

 === "C#"
     ``` c# hl_lines="12-15 53-72"
     using SocketWeaver.FrameSync;